viktor-2008/rh-ty-blog.github.io/docs/_posts/2024-11-4-Viktor_Sujic.markdown

  did our own presentation as a team.
 I worked on a diagram drawing of a rain garden, so it was nice to have a break from all the writing I did all day.
  Afterwards me and the lads presented our work in front of the class.

+ The last thing we did was have a video call with a man calling from Italy, and he talked about how he managed to integrate his love of sport and sport statistics, and integrate it into his IT work.
+He told us about this in a presentation.
+He also told us about himself.

+ I left early at about 4:30.